Close Banner

 Princesses at Disney World - Cinderella Cupcake from Contempo Cafe

 Savor lots of drinks and treats worthy of royalty with lots of princess-themed goodies at Disney World!
-We are always amazed at how Disney food can be such works of art.
+We are always amazed at how Disney food can be such a work of art.
 They're almost too pretty to eat ( ... almost)!
-Each of the four parks, Disney Springs and many of the resorts may offer various princess-themed items, especially during World Princess Week each August.
-Plus dine inside Cinderella Castle for a treat at Cinderella's Royal Table.
-Some offerings are only for a limited time and are subject to availability.
-You never know what specialty items you might find!
+Each of the four parks, Disney Springs and many of the resorts offer various princess-themed items, especially for World Princess Week each August.

 Disney Princess Half Marathon Weekend